Icofunding/cgs-contracts/README.md

 ```
 Truffle compile
 ```

 A new folder called "build" will be created with multiple json files.
 One json per smart contract.
 Each file has a abi attribute inside with the ABI of the smart contract.

-To obtain the address, you first have to deploy the CGS.
-Its address is going to be written in the console.
+To obtain the address, you first have to deploy the CGS and the Wevern.
+Its addresses are going to be written in the console.

 ```
 Truffle migrade
 ```

-The Vault and Claim are created from CGS.
-Their addresses can be accessed using its public methods.
+The Vault is created from Wevern.
+Its address can be accessed using public methods

+## TODO

+* Update Interface documentation
+* Create Wevern factory to simplify the deployment
+* Rename Wevern
+* Fix Redeem formula

 ## Interface